Courses may include

 DENT 1615 - Dental Computer Applications

-This course is an introduction to a dental software system that will allow the learner to implement theory from the Dental Business Administration course.
-Dental patient scheduling, continuing care, dental fee guide, dental insurance (including manual applications) and financial arrangement will be simulated using a dental software program.
+This course is an introduction to the use of dental software for practice management.
+Dental patient scheduling, use of dental fee guide, dental insurance claim processing (including manual applications) and financial arrangement will be simulated using a dental software program.

 DENT 1616 - Dental Business Communication

-This course provides the learner with an overview of the communication skills required by a dental business.
-Learners will learn apply these communication skills to be successful in a dental clinic.
-Topics covered include: interpersonal communication, written communication and inventory management.
+This course provides the learner with an overview of the communication and administrative skills required in a dental practice.
+Learners will apply interpersonal and written communication skills.
+They will learn systems for the organization of dental records and inventory management.